ga-curriculum/python-for-javascript-developers-data-structures/sets/README.md

 ### Mathematical operations

-Sets can help performing more complex mathematical operations, such as discovering overlap between two collections of data - check out [this tutorial](https://realpython.com/python-sets/) from Real Python for more
+Sets can help performing more complex mathematical operations, such as discovering overlap between two collections of data - check out [this tutorial](https://realpython.com/python-sets/) from Real Python for more.